Lab 0: Getting Started

 Introduction

 This lab explains how to setup your computer to complete assignments and introduces some of the basics of Python.
-If you need any help, post on Ed or ask for help at your assigned lab section.
+If you need any help, please post on Ed or ask for help at your assigned lab section.

 Here's an outline of the lab: